EdRamos12/Proffy/README.md

 <blockquote>
 	<h3>💡 Note</h3>
-	To run the web application, the back-end is necessary to be active <br> And set up the .env located at "web/.env"
+	To run the web application, the back-end is necessary to be active.
 </blockquote>

 ```bash